Broadcast TV on Your Phone? It's a Real Thing

 Despite all that, free over-the-air broadcast TV remains intact (at least for now), and it appears as though it’s hitching its wagon to the mobile technology explosion.

--equipped smartphones with the new Samsung Galaxy S Lightray 4G.
+Samsung and MetroPCS jointly announced the latest addition to the latter’s lineup of Android LTE-equipped smartphones with the new Samsung Galaxy S Lightray 4G.
 The device’s specs aren’t anything extraordinary--4.3-inch display, Android 2.3 (Gingerbread), 1GHz processor, and 8MP/1.3MP front/rear-facing cameras for $459--except for the fact that the Lightray will be packing Dyle mobile TV.

 The Dyle Mobile TV service delivers live, local OTA TV, and it’s a free add-on to the MetroPCS 4G service.
 Thus, owners of the Lightray with 4G service from MetroPCS in certain markets can whip out their phones wherever they are and watch locally broadcast TV.